Comerica Park Seating – 3 Suggestions

-But they’re good seats, and they’re a good deal.
+But they’re a decent deal for the price.
 Club seating is on the upper deck, being the first five or so rows sections between the bases.

 Nothing wrong with the seats on the third base side, but again, the first base side has a straight ahead view of the impressive Big Board, so go for that if you can.

-Comerica Park Seating Tip #2: Kaline’s Corner.
+Comerica Park Seating Tip #3: Kaline’s Corner.
 All Tigers fans know who Al Kaline was; he was an 18-time All Star and Hall of Fame right fielder who played his entire career with the Tigers.
-Kaline retired with 3,007 hits and 399 home runs, making him one home run shy of the 3,000 hit, 400 home run club of only seven players.
+Kaline retired with 3,007 hits and 399 home runs, making him one home run shy of the 3,000 hit, 400 home run club featuring just seven players.